wingman1960/rovers/readme.md

 # Rover Code Challenge
 ## Prerequisite
 ##### Node.js is the only global dependency for this project.
-Please ensure the Node.js version installed  = v8.11.1 by
+Please ensure the Node.js version you currently install/loaded is v8.11.1 by

     $ node -v
     v8.11.1